-Visit the pope’s church in the Vatican City.
+Visit the Pope’s church in the Vatican City.

 St. Peter’s Basilica is one of the biggest churches in the world and the headquarters of the Roman Catholic Church.
 Whether you’re hoping to catch a glimpse of the pope or examine the breathtaking art and architecture, this holy site is unmissable.